 Title: Shipper warrants title to the Working Gas.

-Applicable Law This Letter Agreement and the rights and duties of the parties arising out of this Letter Agreement shall be governed by and construed, enforced and performed in accordance with the laws of the state of Texas, without regard to principles of conflicts of law.
+Applicable Law: This Letter Agreement and the rights and duties of the parties arising out of this Letter Agreement shall be governed by and construed, enforced and performed in accordance with the laws of the state of Texas, without regard to principles of conflicts of law.

-If this Letter Agreement correctly sets forth the terms of our agreement with respect to this matter, please promptly confirm in a reply to us by signing below and returning a copy of this Letter Agreement to the undersigned by facsimile transmission at (303) 893-8902.
+If this Letter Agreement correctly sets forth the terms of our agreement with respect to this matter, please promptly confirm in a reply to us by signing below and returning a copy of this Letter Agreement to the undersigned by facsimile transmission at (713) 627-6273.